Master of Social Work (Professional Qualifying)

 On-campus students have unlimited internet and email access and can connect to the University’s library catalogues, online full-text journal databases and book and article request service.
 Teaching methods include lectures, tutorials, workshops, and online discussion forums and problem-based learning material.
 Some units require compulsory class attendance in line with AASW accreditation standards.

-The distance education study option for this course is interactive and strives to promote collaboration and a sense of community.
+The online study option for this course is interactive and strives to promote collaboration and a sense of community.
 Students have contact with tutors, access to online problem-based learning material and discussion forums, study guides and access to all library services.

-On-campus students take three units in distance education mode.
+On-campus students take three units in online mode.
 For international students, this complies with international visa requirements.

-Residential schools: Distance education students are required to attend three compulsory seven-day residential schools to be held at the Gold Coast campus, in line with AASW accreditation standards.
+Residential schools: Online students are required to attend three compulsory seven-day residential schools to be held at the Gold Coast campus, in line with AASW accreditation standards.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.